 7. Holiday-Themed Emails

 The final type of email you should be sending to nurture leads is the holiday-themed email.
 Most online consumers expect to get a lot of emails during specific holidays, so it’s a good opportunity for you to reach out and continue strengthening the relationship again.
 You can send offers and special deals that relate to the holidays, but you can also incorporate a lot of the other ideas mentioned in this post into a holiday-themed email.
 For example, you could show subscribers how your team works during Black Friday.
 You could also send them testimonials from happy customers who purchased last year during the same holiday (ex. someone who ordered and got their product just in time for Christmas).
+If you’re looking for inspiration, we recommend checking this study by Omnisend about the best performing subject lines for Black friday campaigns.

 Use the holidays as an opportunity to connect with your subscribers and celebrate milestones throughout the year with them.
 Be thoughtful with your emails and help subscribers understand that your brand is better and different than all the other ecommerce brands that will be fighting for their attention during the holidays.